TWilkin/powerpi/services/clacks-config/README.md

 #### schedules.json

 The _schedules.json_ file contains the scheduled events that _light-fantastic_ uses to adjust light brightness, temperature and colour throughout the day.
-The file takes the following format:
+The file takes the following format using the [schedules JSON schema](./src/schema/config/schedules.schema.json):

 ```json
 {